Offirmo/offirmo-monorepo/stack--next/notes.md

 ## remediate a few things
-- manually tracking dependencies = crap
+- manually tracking dependencies (dev, peer etc) = crap
+  - also install @types automatically (by inspecting if types are provided)
 - starting to have too many bolt workspaces 1- 2- 3-
+- uneasy to move packages around and split into smaller ones
+- maybe support "vendored" pkgs automatically?
 - painful upgrade of tsconfig, pkg.json, etc. => they should be auto generated
   - ex. switching to noEmit / node 23 type stripping
-    - requires changes to test
+    - requires changes to test command
     - require adding a new "fake build" for tests
 - enable out-of-source build
 - wish no longer need to "move" packages, they would be in a flat, single source of truth place